tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

 ## troubleshooting

-### component is not re-rendered when it's connected
+### component is not re-rendered when it's `connect`ed

 see the section above about updating component when using react-redux.

-in my case connected component `GamerCheckedRow` is passed gamer and callback to calculate if gamer is checked or not. when gamer is clicked, `selected_user_ids` state property is updated - not gamer himself. but `selected_user_ids` state property is not passed as component property of `GamerCheckedRow` so its container thinks nothing has changed and doesn't let React re-render the component.
+in my case `connect`ed component `GamerCheckedRow` is passed gamer and callback to calculate if gamer is checked or not. when gamer is clicked, `selected_user_ids` state property of parent component is updated inside passed callback - not the gamer himself. but `selected_user_ids` state property is not passed as a property of `GamerCheckedRow` component so React thinks that props of `GamerCheckedRow` have not changed and doesn't re-render it (it would re-render if, say, `forceUpdate()` would be called).

 **solution**